LuigiFederico/Pulsar-radiations-a-Machine-Learning-study/README.md

 # Pulsar-ML
-Politecnico of TurinMachine Learning and Pattern Recognition
+Politecnico of Turin Machine Learning and Pattern Recognition